opendatateam/udata/docs/extending.md

 and can perform any manual initialization.

 Use this entrypoint if you want to perform something not handled by previous entrypoints.

-### Default settings

-Any registered plugin may also expose some default settings in a `settings` module (ie. `my_plugin.settings`).
-They will be automatically discovered and registered.

-### Translations

-Any registered plugin may also expose translations in its root module `translations` directory.
-They will be automatically discovered and loaded if the plugin is enabled.
-Take a look at [adding-translations](adding-translations.md) to set up translations.

 ## Contributing